haje01/forword/README.md

 <a name="english"></a>
 ## English

-### Introduction
+## Introduction
-forword is a simple library for quickly searching forbidden words in text messages.
-It reads forbidden words from a .csv file and quickly finds them in given text messages.
-The library is available for various programming languages.
+forword is a library for quickly detecting and replacing forbidden words in text messages.
+It reads forbidden words from a text file and efficiently searches for them in given text messages.
+The library is provided in multiple programming language implementations.

-### Key Features
+### Main Features
 - Loading text files containing forbidden words
 - Fast search of forbidden words in given text
 - Search capability even when forbidden words contain spaces or symbols